 After graduating from the University of Rhode Island, Donna worked in marketing and advertising for large corporations and small non-profit arts organizations.
 When she had her children, she knew with a certainty that she needed to show them, by example, that if you believe in yourself, anything is possible.

-In addition to writing and teaching writing, Donna has worked as a model and actor since the age of seventeen, when she did her first television commercial for Sears.
+In addition to writing and teaching writing (in the classroom and online, Donna is a professional author consultant/editor with more than thirty years of experience.
+She's also worked as a model and actor since the age of seventeen when she did her first television commercial for Sears.
 Since then she has appeared in more than thirty television spots and print ads, everything from changing the oil in her car (that was acting) to modeling fur coats.
 She also appeared in three episodes of Showtime’s THE BROTHERHOOD, as well as in Martin Scorsese’s THE DEPARTED.
+She is currently at work blending her two careers and is now writing for the screen as well.

-Donna lives peacefully, close to the beautiful shoreline of Rhode Island that she loves so much, with her two sons, Devon and Dylan, her greatest works in progress.
+Donna lives peacefully, close to the beautiful shoreline of Rhode Island that she loves so much.
+Her two sons--Devon, an opera singer and Dylan, a trained chef--will always be her greatest works.